shalawfatah/neovim-configs/README.md

 - Clone the above repo to to your root folder, `~/Repo`
 - Copy this line in your `~/.zshrc`: `source ~/Repos/zsh-autocomplete/zsh-autocomplete.plugin.zsh`
 - Install `ripgrep` for live search on `telescope` to work.
+- Install `lazygit` if you want to use the lazygit plugin.
 - Install `make` for `fzf` on `telescope` on linux.
 - Install `delve` if you want to debug Go applications using neovim
 - Write `toggle_prompt` function in your shell